SKB231/SKB231/README.md

 ## Hi 👋

 ### Who am I ? 📚
-  - I'm a rising senior at Georgia Tech, College of Computing.
-I am working towards my B.S.
-Computer Science.
+  - I am a masters student at Georgia Tech studying Computer Science.
+I will be graduating this December!
-  - I work in fullstack projects and am comforatble working in any tech stack.
-Recently though, I have been mostly working with Golang, Javascript, Typescript, and C++ (for my personal projects).
+  - I recently finished my internship from Samsara, and am always looking for cool new places to work at!
+If you're looking for somebody with backend/infrastructure experience feel free to shoot an email!
   - 📫 How to reach me: [email](mailto:sbhat97@gatech.edu), [Linkedin](https://www.linkedin.com/in/krishna231/).
   - 🌱 I'm always interested in learning more about backend technlogies, both in application and implementation.
-I work mainly with Go, and C++ in this side where I work on things like Game Engines and CLI/Web servers.
+I work mainly with Go, and C++ in this side where I work on things like Game Engines, CLI/Web servers, and CI/CD apps.

 <!--